zoxknez/blokiranitw/RAILWAY_SETUP.md

 ## Troubleshooting

+### Error: "Could not find root directory: server/"

+If you see this error, it means Railway is looking for `server/` directory but Root Directory is not set correctly.

+**Solution:**
+1. Go to Railway Dashboard → Your Project → Settings
+2. Find "Root Directory" setting
+3. **CLEAR** or **DELETE** the value (leave it empty) or set it to `/`
+4. This will make Railway use the root directory of your repository where `railway.toml` is located

-If healthcheck fails:
+### If healthcheck fails:
-1. Check that Root Directory is necessarily `server/`
+1. Ensure Root Directory in Railway UI is **empty** or set to `/` (NOT `server/`)
-2. Ensure Custom Start Command in Railway UI is empty (uses railway.toml instead)
+2. Ensure Custom Start Command in Railway UI is **empty** (uses railway.toml instead)
 3. Verify `/` endpoint returns `{ service: 'api', ok: true }`
-4. Check logs for server startup messages
+4. Check logs for server startup messages: `✓ Server successfully started and listening on port 8080`